How to Create a WordPress Document Library

 - Create a content table or index of your blog posts or pages

-- Host your own searchable podcast library
+- Host your own searchable podcast library in WordPress

 Lastly, you can buy Posts Table Pro here.
 And if you like it, register as a Barn2 Media affiliate and get 30% discount for recommending our WordPress plugins!
 I hope you enjoy creating your WordPress document library with Posts Table Pro, the best WordPress document library plugin!